Senior Associates

 • Chartering of dynamically-positioned and conventional tankers for oil storage and ship-to-ship tanker operations.

-Oil Industry Training:
+Oil Industry Training

 • Programme covering oil sales contracts, pricing, forward futures and derivatives markets, refining and shipping for a producer